 You don’t need to buy every single piece of pilot gear right away but sharing your school’s pilot headsets will get old quickly.
 Your own pilot headset is one of the first flight equipment investments you’ll probably want to make.

-Before you jump in and click that “add to cart” button, here are some resources we’ve created to help you choose your best headset:
+Here are some resources we’ve created to help you choose your best headset:

 As a student pilot, you’ll have plenty of checklists, notes, and guides in the cockpit not to mention your digital and/or physical charts.
 An aviation kneeboard is the best way to keep everything you need organized.

 When picking a kneeboard, you have a full range of options.
 You can choose a simple clipboard-style design, an advanced trifold set-up, or even a rotating tablet-style model.
-It all depends on what you want to have within arm’s reach, what type of charts you’re using, and your personal preference.

-When picking a physical logbook, look for one with a sturdy binding and cover plus archival-quality acid free paper that will last for decades.
+When picking a paper logbook, look for one with a sturdy binding and cover plus archival-quality acid free paper that will last for decades.
 Many logbooks are printed on aviator green paper that reflects glare and prevents ink bleed through.

 The best logbooks also include sections for recording certificates, ratings, endorsements, medical certificates, flight proficiency history, and more.